Gloucestershire County Council: History

+Unitary Gloucestershire Council

+Gloucestershire Council is expected to be a English unitary authority for the local government district of Gloucestershire, replacing the existing Gloucestershire County Council and its constituent district councils as part of a move to phase out two-tier local government.
+It is planned to have a leader and cabinet model of government.
+It will have 110 councillors.

+As part of the Starmer ministry local government reform, a goal of "simpler local government structures" was set out by the government, including a commitment to phase out two-tier local government structures.

+The first election was set to take place on 6 May 2027, with the authority taking over local government responsibilities on 1 April 2028.

+In September 2026, the Gloucestershire proposals were halted by the government and placed under review.

 Political control

 The council has been under no overall control since a change of allegiance in May 2024.
 Following the 2025 election the Liberal Democrats were the largest party on the council, but were one seat short of a majority.
 They formed a minority administration with informal support from Labour (whose only councillor was made chairman of the council) and the Green Party.

 Political control of the council since the 1974 reforms has been as follows: